Skip to main content

 • Make options mutually exclusive — if they overlap, the operator will guess.

-• Do not add an “Other” option unless you also tell the assignment what to do with a free-text answer.
+• Do not add an “Other” option unless you also tell the agent what to do with a free-text answer.

 Designing Fallback and Escalation Behavior

 Every approval gate needs an explicit answer to “what happens if no one responds?”
-Without a defined fallback, the assignment stalls indefinitely or makes an unsafe assumption.
+Without a defined fallback, the agent stalls indefinitely or makes an unsafe assumption.

 Timeout → escalate or fail-safe

-Decide up front: if the operator does not respond within a reasonable window, should the assignment escalate or default to the safe action?
+Decide up front: if the operator does not respond within a reasonable window, should the agent escalate or default to the safe action?
 Escalate pattern:

 Fail-safe default pattern: